-If you ask students when are they starting to study for their exams?
-Their answer will surely be, Monday.
-It’s a start!
-We’ve prepared this stack of interesting facts about Mondays that’ll make you look at the bright side: “At least Mondays only happen once a week”.
+We’ve prepared this stack of fun facts about Mondays that’ll make you look at the bright side: “At least Mondays only happen once a week”!

 The name Monday comes from the Old English word “Mōnandæg,” and the Middle English word “Monenday.”
 From there, we have the modern English word Monday.